Jody Frankian, Office Manager

 Shannon is a local girl born who was raised in Overland Park, Kansas.
 She’s been in the business of animal care for over 25 years and her life’s passion has always been working with and helping pets.
 Shannon started out as a veterinary assistant in 1990 and she’s had the opportunity to work with multiple veterinary clinics.
 Today, Shannon does a little bit of everything around Mariposa.
 She is technically a kennel attendant, but she always goes wherever she is needed, assisting techs, doctors and even front staff when necessary.

 “Rescue pets are my family, and my house and life are always full,” Shannon says.
 With a heart for rescue animals and adoptions, Shannon is mom to a crew of both dogs and cats at home.
 When she’s not at Mariposa, caring for patients and assisting with their comfort, Shannon keeps busy with her pet sitting and walking business named Pet Blessed.
 “I love being a caregiver for animals.
 They inspire me to be my best,” she says.
 “Outside of pet sitting, I enjoy offering pet transportation services to get animals to their veterinarian or grooming appointments.
 It’s unique and fun to do!”

-Kip, Kennel Assistant
+Kip, Technician and Kennel Assistant

 Kip hails from the Pacific Northwest, spending much of her childhood moving back and forth between Portland, OR, and Seattle.
 Her parents and grandparents were born and raised in Kansas City, so it is truly home.